 Soka once flourished as a shukuba, a town that served as a post station to provide travelers with various services, such as food, drink, accommodation, and transport, during the Edo period.
 Hosted by Soka City every October, the Soka Shukuba Matsuri gives you an opportunity to join a parade dressed in a samurai or daimyo (feudal lord) costume as if you have slipped back in time to the Edo period (participants are selected by lottery).

-We provide exchange students with opportunities to visit elementary, junior high, and senior high schools.
-Students exchanging presentations about their own countries can foster a better understanding on both sides.
+Exchange students with opportunities to visit elementary, junior high, and senior high schools.
+Japanese students and exchange students exchange presentations about their countries fostering a better understanding on both sides.
 These visits also give you an opportunity to see how students spend their days at Japanese schools.

 One-night Homestay Program

 Students stay with a volunteer host family in Saitama for one night.
-This program is offered three times a year by Go Global Saitama (GGS), and you can participate in it free of charge once during your study period here.
+This program is offered three times a year by Go Global Saitama (GGS).
+You can participate in the program free of charge, once during your study period.

 Other On-campus Activities

 Dokkyo University runs various other on-campus activities aimed at promoting interaction between international students and Japanese students, as well.

 Japanese student volunteers who are interested in teaching Japanese to speakers of other languages can help you learn the Japanese language.
 This program is available to all non-Japanese international students.
 For more information, please see the Japanese Language Office page.